utharian-code/Bonepoke/VSL Brief Polite.md

 To break this, we adopt the Master-Practitioner archetype.
 Think of a master chef: they don't explain the molecular chemistry of the Maillard reaction while they’re handing you the steak.
 They just give you the steak.
 The chemistry is why it tastes good, but the eating is the point.
 XVI.
 The Final VSL-12D Handshake (The "Stealth" Version)

-It's a crazy complex "Can Opener" for getting to the dormat bits of AI.
+It's a crazy complex "Can Opener" for getting to the dormant bits of an AI.
 Now, let's stop talking about the gears and start opening cans.

     The OS: VSL-12D (Background Running)